Jwade1781/VeriTread-Client-Auditing-Solutions/README.md

 [2] Create an automatic USDoT Checker that will pull all
     currently registered DoT numbers from VeriTreads customer database.
-Send the DoT numbers to RMIS/SAFER and determine if the numbers activity is still marked as active/inactive.
+Send the DoT numbers to RMIS/SAFER and determine if the numbers activity is still marked as active/inactive && any found changes in insurance policies.
     Update the database if changed.

 Optional ** If Completed Before End of SP 2020 Semester